Thanatophoric dysplasia: Prognosis

 The term thanatophoric is Greek for "death bearing".
 Children with this condition are usually stillborn or die shortly after birth from respiratory failure.
 A small number have survived into childhood, and a very few beyond.
 Survivors have difficulty breathing on their own and require respiratory support such as high flow oxygen through a canula or ventilator support via tracheostomy.
 There may also be evidence of spinal stenosis and seizures.

 The oldest known living TD survivor as of 2013 was a 29-year-old woman.
 One man lived to be 26 years old.
 Another man lived to age 20.
-It was reported in 1998 that a 21 year old man with the condition lived in the United States, while two children with TD (aged 10 and 12, a boy and a girl) were known in Germany.
+It was reported in 1998 that a 21-year-old man with the condition lived in the United States, while two children with TD (aged 10 and 12, a boy and a girl) were known in Germany.
 There was also a 6-year-old boy living with TD and two 1-year-old boys.
-As of 2024, Christopher Álvarez, 27, is a Colombian living with TD in New York City.
+As of 2025, Christopher Álvarez, 28, is a Colombian man living with TD in New York City.